whiscard/openmrs-docker/README.md

 Tells the script to not download and install the OpenHMIS modules.
 This parameter simply needs to be set to something, the value does not matter.

+### Limit the memory and cpu resources that the containers use

+    Default is 50% of CPU; 2GB of RAM and 4GB of swap respectively:
+    cpu_percent: 50
+    cpus: 0.5
+    mem_limit: 2000000000
+    memswap_limit: 4000000000

 ### Create the openmrs and mysql containers using docker-compose

 This assumes you are in the directory from where you have copied over the files in this repository.
 So run the command.
 This will download the images if not present and start up the containers as defined in the docker-compose.yml file.
 This command will create the containers and start them.